-Powdered with snow and ignoring the frost around her, Democratic Sen. Amy Klobuchar of Minnesota officially announced her candidacy for the 2020 presidential election during an outdoor event in Minneapolis on Feb.
-10. Klobuchar specifically mentioned she’d be taking her campaign through the Midwestern states President Donald Trump won in the 2016 election, a move that might take advantage of her “Midwest sensibilities,” the Associated Press reported.
+Democratic Sen. Amy Klobuchar of Minnesota officially announced her candidacy for the 2020 presidential election on Feb.
+10. Klobuchar specifically mentioned she’d be taking her campaign through the Midwestern states President Donald Trump won in the 2016 election — a move that might take advantage of her “Midwest sensibilities,” The Associated Press reported.

 Birthdate: May 25, 1960

 Net worth: $900,025 to $2.28 million

 Career highlight: United States senator, 2007 to present

 According to the Center for Responsive Politics, which obtained Klobuchar’s May 2019 financial disclosure report, the senator’s estimated net worth sits somewhere between $900,025 and $2,275,000.
 If her net worth falls in the upper half of this range, it would be over $1.58 million — an amount that would clear Klobuchar over the Senate median for 2016, which is estimated at $1.45 million, according to the Center.

 Klobuchar’s listed assets include a diverse array of stocks and bonds.
 Among her listed sources of income was a $27,000 advance for an untitled book to be published by the Knopf Doubleday Publishing Group.
 Her salary as a United States senator brings in $174,000 a year.

 Check Out: Guide to the 2020 Presidential Candidates

 Amy Klobuchar’s Background